 - iOS devices (phones & tablets)

 - Select Samsung smart TVs

-In addition to these, Hulu works on Xbox 360, Nintendo Switch, Amazon Fire Tablets and Amazon Fire TV, while YouTube TV works on Nvidia Shield and select LG smart TVs.
+In addition to these, Hulu works on Xbox 360 and Nintendo Switch, while YouTube TV works on Nvidia Shield and select LG smart TVs.

 Hulu Live TV vs YouTube TV Features